 Vitamin B-12 is called as cyanocobalamin.
 This vitamin is water soluble.
 It plays a vital role in normal heart functions and production of blood.
 It is also very essential for cell metabolism.

-It has a really complex structure and packs in one of the most rarest element in earth, which is cobalt.
+It has a really complex structure and packs in one of the rarest element on the earth, which is cobalt.
 As its really hard for the body to manufacture this vitamin by itself, this is usually supplemented through foods and medicines.
-It was discovered due to its relation with one of the most common disease which is anaemia.
+It was discovered due to its relation with one of the most common diseases which is anemia.
 This vitamin is manufactured by good bacterias in the body.
 It gets mixed with protein and plays a major role in absorbing nutrients.

 Problems that occurs due to Vitamin B-12 Deficiency